Marshal of the Empire: Origins

 Official uniform of a Marshal of the Empire.
 It was designed by painter Jean-Baptiste Isabey and designer Charles Percier.

 The French word Maréchal traces its origins back to the Carolingians, from the ancient German word marascahl, a stable supervisor who took care of the king's horses.
-With the growing importance of the battle horse during the early Middle Age, the role came to acquire some prestige and began to be known as Marshal of France.
+With the growing importance of the battle horse during the early Middle Ages, the role came to acquire some prestige and began to be known as Marshal of France.
 Albéric Clément, who led King Philippe-Auguste's vanguard during the victory over the English at Bouvines in 1214, was the first recorded incumbent.
-At first, the role was granted to a single person, but three decades after Bouvines, Louis IX of France set sail for the 1248 Crusade with two Marshals.
+At first, the role was granted to a single person, but three decades after Bouvines, King Louis IX of France set sail for the Seventh Crusade with two Marshals.
 As early as the 15th century, the Marshals no longer cared for the King's horses and stables, and were simply military leaders, a role that they would retain through to modern times.
-Although the position remained highly prestigious, their number grew throughout the centuries, with Louis XIV naming as many as 51 Marshals during his 72-year reign.
+Although the position remained highly prestigious, their number grew throughout the centuries, with King Louis XIV naming as many as 51 Marshals during his 72-year reign.
 In the years leading to the French Revolution, there were constantly 15–16 Marshals, but a law of 4 March 1791 reduced their number to six and a decree of 21 February 1793 abolished the dignity altogether.

 Eleven years later, Napoleon Bonaparte became Emperor of the French and wanted to institute a military elite for the new French Empire.
 Article 48 of Title of the 19 May 1804 sénatus-consulte set up the grand officers of the Empire, among which the highest-standing were the Marshals.
-In the Imperial court hierarchy, they came in the fifth rank, behind the Emperor and Empress, the Imperial family, the great dignitaries and the ministers.
+In the Imperial court hierarchy, they came in the fifth rank, behind the Emperor and Empress, the Imperial family, the great dignitaries, and the ministers.
 They were entitled to a special etiquette: whenever the Emperor would write to them, he would call them Mon Cousin ("Cousin"), when a third party would write to them, they would be called Monsieur le Maréchal; and when spoken to, they would be called Monseigneur ("My Liege").
 They were greeted with 13 cannon shots when at their headquarters and 11 when away.
 They were also entitled to their own personal coat of arms.